 Learn about federal initiatives and the funding available to fight COVID-19.

-Currently, there is a funding program underway called RADx.
+Currently, there is a federal funding program underway called RADx.
 This stands for Rapid Acceleration of Diagnostics.
 There are a number of RADx programs, each with a distinct responsibility.
 RADx is sponsored by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) which is an offshoot of the National Institutes of Health (NIH).
 It is also supported by the Consortia for Improving Medicine with Innovation & Technology (CIMIT) and the Point Of Care Technology Research Network (POCTRN).

 RADx was initiated by a need for rapid COVID-19 testing in the US, specifically when the disease was just beginning to stretch across borders.
 POCTRN released a statement on April 15, 2020 to the NIH to ask about this rapid testing, and the possibility of funding.
 This announcement got the attention of two senators, Lamar Alexander (Tennessee) and Roy Blunt (Missouri), which propelled the proposal through Washington DC.

 The RADx was funded and formed by the The Coronavirus Aid, Relief, and Economic Security (CARES) Act, awarding $1.5 billion dollars to the NIH and $500 million to the NIBIB for the purpose of investigating rapid COVID testing in the US.

 There were 4 different areas of RADx that the money was segmented into:

 Radx Tech awarded $500 million dollars for a highly competitive rapid 3-phase challenge to identify the best candidates for at-home or point-of-care tests for COVID-19.